Hello! I am Fiona Scott, a Lecturer in Digital Literacies in the School of Education at The University of Sheffield, UK.

 I have been working as a researcher in a range of academic and non-academic settings for the past ten years.
 Since 2011, I have been researching and teaching in an academic context.
 Prior to 2018, I worked as a Lecturer in Early Childhood at Sheffield Hallam University.
 My research and teaching interests fall largely into the categories of: digital literacies; early childhood; critical developmental psychology; social class and research methods.

-I have also worked for, and with, a range of non-academic organisations including CBeebies.
+I have also worked for, and with, a range of non-academic organisations including CBeebies and Twinkl.
 This site contains information about my research interests and projects and includes a blog on my travels, activities and ideas.
 You can see further information about me, and a complete list of my publications.

 My past academic research concerned public perceptions of, and responses to, energy generating technologies and home energy efficiency interventions.
 Prior to academic life, I had a research career within social research and commercial settings, covering diverse topics including public engagement with arts and culture and evaluations and action research in the learning and skills sector.

 You can find me on twitter as @_FionaScott or online: